Not Yet on the Best Sellers List!

 The website has been designed to share news, photos and memories, together with information concerning forthcoming events.

-We welcome any contributions, suggestions or corrections that you may wish to make - click HERE or see the CONTACTS & LINKS page.
+We welcome any contributions, suggestions or corrections that you may wish to make - click HERE to send an email or go to the Contacts and Links page.

 Check out the Contacts and Links page for web links to other related websites, including CAWPA, the Cable and Wireless Pensioners Association, a recent addition.